 Immune Transplant in Conjunction with Organ Transplant

-To help solve this issue, experts at the UPMC Immune Transplant and Therapy Center are exploring the use the donor’s cells to control the recipient’s immune response.
+To help solve this issue, experts at the UPMC Immune Transplant and Therapy Center are exploring the use of the donor’s cells to control the recipient’s immune response.

 Prior to a living-donor liver transplant, dendritic cells — cells that control the response of the immune system — are removed from the donor and transplanted into the recipient.
 When the recipient receives a portion of the donor’s liver, the body will recognize the organ as its own because it has already been exposed to the donor’s cells.